 March 24, 2019

-Thailand plans to hold provincial elections on December 20, 2020, the first since the country’s 2014.
-Voters will elect provincial administration organization (PAO) members in 76 provinces.
+Thailand holds municipal elections on March 28, 2021.
+These follow the December 20, 2020 provincial elections, the first since the country’s 2014.
 After that, officials have said they will schedule elections for other types of local elections (such as municipal offices and Bangkok city council).

 Thailand’s March 24, 2019 parliamentary election nominally returned the country to civilian rule following a military coup in 2014.
 However, the country remains deeply polarized.
 Scholar Janjira Sombatpoonsiri characterizes Thailand’s polarization as follows: “The royal nationalist worldview regards the Thai king as the country’s legitimate ruler; the competing democratic outlook contends that sovereignty resides with the Thai people….Relentless political conflict has split Thai society down the middle, undermining social cohesion and fueling tensions even in moments of crisis like the coronavirus pandemic.”

-The upcoming local elections – the first since the military coup – are taking place in the context of unprecedented protests against the monarchy, and calls for unprecedented types of reforms.
+The upcoming local elections are taking place in the context of unprecedented protests against the monarchy, and calls for unprecedented types of reforms.
 These protests have been going on for months.

 For background: The main political fault line during the elections was between pro- and anti-junta political parties.
 For two decades, the (sometimes violent) fight between controversial former prime minister Thaksin Shinawatra – who was ousted from office and convicted of corruption and is now living in exile – on the one hand and the military on the other hand dominated Thai politics.
 Thaksin’s populist Pheu Thai party won the most seats (136 out of 500).